 Stewardship Seed Funding

-Status: The Stewardship Seed Funding program is now open and accepting applications for 2024.
+Status: The Stewardship Seed Funding program currently accepting applications for project proposals for 2026.
+Contact waterstewardship [at] rdn.bc.ca with any questions.

 Do you require tools to complete your project?
 To view and request to borrow our selection of stream restoration tools, visit our Tool Lending Library.